As a Commonwealth country, Kenya’s legal system descends from English common law.

 Both private and public companies are required to have Articles of Association in place, which is the governing document that lays out the rules and regulations of the company.

-The Limited Liability Partnership Act, 2011 provides for the formation of a limited liability partnership (LLP), which is a body corporate with a legal personality separate from that of its partners.
+The Limited Liability Partnership Act, 2011 provides for the formation of an LLP, which is a body corporate with a legal personality separate from that of its partners.

 A partner is not personally liable for the partnership’s obligations other than as a result of a wrongful act or omission by that partner.
 In addition, a partner is not liable for the wrongful act or omission of another partner.